grybk1/Belly-Button-Biodiversity/README.md

 This website uses D3, Plotly and Bootstrap libraries.
 The D3 Library is used to read and parse a sample .json dataset.
 Javascript used for processing and interactivity, while Plotly for is used for representing the visualizations.
-The Bootstrap library is used for managing the layout
+The Bootstrap library is used for managing the layout.

 Screen Shot from Interactive Link Above: